Ruchitha2018/React-Interview-Questions/Basics/index.md

 <DynamicComponent />;
 ```

-## What are the React Animation Packages?
-- Framer Motion
-- React Spring
-- React Transition Group
-- React Motion

-## What are React Specific Linters?
-- Help maintain clean, consistent and error-free code in React Projects.
-- Plugins:
- - ```eslint-plugin-react```: Provides linting rules for React.
- - ```eslint-plugin-react-hooks```: Ensures the correct usage of React Hooks.
- - ```eslint-plugin-jsx-a11y```: Enforces accessibility best practices in JSX code.
- - Code formatter, integrates with ESLint using ```eslint-plugin-prettier```.

-## Switching Components

-## React Mixins

 ## Are custom DOM attributes supported in React v16?
 - React 16+ supports custom DOM attributes without needing `data-` or `aria-` prefixes. and passes them to the rendered HTML.
 ```js